jeffouille/nextgen-gallery-panoramics/readme.txt

 DONE with live method.... make links added with ajax be correctly clickable DONE add possibility to add manually a pano (memory limit) DONE publish a pano from admin page
+DONE add admin page to edit skin file and config file config file (skin.xml and krpanotool.config) edit panel (like css style edit)
+DONE region for gallery

+shortcode for photo gallery

 map default options in admin (mapw, maph, map zoom, map_type, picto marker

-region for gallery

 shortcode generator in wysiwyg

 add license file config in admin

-add admin page to edit skin file and config file

 add krpanoplugin configuration in plugin options and in gallery option

 check memory limit (gd vs imagemagik)

 publish a pano with featured image

-config file (skin.xml and krpanotool.config) edit panel (like css style edit)

 xml generator for plugin